 Hey y’all!
 Welcome to Part 4 of my review of locations to be married in Savannah.
-Check for Part 1 on Orleans, Chatham, Johnson & Reynolds squares, and Morrell Park, Part 2 on Columbia, Troup, Whitfield, Crawford and Lafayette squares, and Part 3 on Calhoun, Monterey & Madison squares and Forsyth Park.
+Check for Part 1 on Orleans, Chatham, Johnson & Reynolds squares, and Morrell Park, Part 2 on Columbia, Troup, Whitefield, Crawford and Lafayette squares, and Part 3 on Monterey & Madison squares and Forsyth Park.

 Part 4 covers two underrated and inexpensive places to be married in Savannah- Greenwich Park within Bonaventure Cemetery and the beach on Tybee Island.